If you have watched curling before, you have most likely seen it be played on dedicated ice. There are two types of curling ice called:

 After pebbling, it is important to cut the top part of the pebble off.
 This is because each pebble looks like a peak, and can have different heights.
 By nipping the top of the pebble, a uniform, level playing surface is created.

 This is where the nipper comes in to play.
-We will learn about the nipper more in Curling Nipper, but we will give a basic overview here.
 A nipper contains a large metal blade, about six feet wide, that is pushed along the ice to cut, or nip, the top of the pebble.
 Around the blade is a guard so that nobody will harm themselves from the blade of the nipper.
 Lastly, a mop follows the blade to collect all of the nipped pebble peaks (ice shavings).

 In some cases, arena ice may not have the houses painted under the ice.
 Thus, it is the curlers' job to etch it in the ice.
 This is achieved by using a scriber to etch the house into the ice.
 Then, a large mop follows the scriber to collect all of the ice shavings that were formed from etching the house into the ice.